FDSN/StationXML/docs/response-practical.rst

       hence to compute the overall instrument response (sensor + datalogger), the datalogger gain often has to be recalculated at the frequency of the sensor normalization.

    #.
-It ignores the phase response, which can be very important for modelling waveforms, etc.
+It ignores the phase response, which can be very important for modeling waveforms, etc.

 Alternatively, when simple scaling is insufficient, it is necessary to use all of the response stages to compute the exact instrument response.